Notarization

 2. Attach Evidence

-The author should attach any documents needed or required that support the residency claim.
-It’s always recommended to have the most current and updated documents as possible.
+The author should attach any documents needed or required to support the residency claim.
+It’s always recommended to have the most current and updated documents.